endsound0211/es-ng6-bs4-table/README.md

 **IMPORTANT: NEED IMPORT "RouterModule".
 ONLY ONE KEEP IN ONE PAGE.**

-you will see url change after any params changes(like: page, size, search...)
+You will see url change after any params changes(like: page, size, search...)

 html: